faris771/Identify_Customer_Segments/README.md

 - `Data_Dictionary.md`: Detailed information about the features in the provided datasets.
 - `AZDIAS_Feature_Summary.csv`: Summary of feature attributes for demographics data.

+**Note**: The data set is uploaded as a zip file because it's relatively large, unip it first and you are ready :)

 ## Steps

 ### 1. Data Preprocessing